Adriapt/adriapt.github.io/_posts/2024-02-11-ProtoPoll.md

 This `user` object is a literal because it has been created using curly brace syntax to declare its properties.

-In JavaScript, almost everything everything is an object and every object is linked to another object (its prototype).
+In JavaScript, almost everything is an object and every object is linked to another object (its prototype).
 For example, every `string` is assigned by default to the `String.prototype` object.
 An object inherits all the properties of their prototype unless they overwrite some properties using the same “key”.
 The `String.prototype` object has the `toLowerCase()` method, so every string that you define in JavaScript can use this method.

  When you try to access a property or method of an object, the engine first tries to access the object itself, then, if he doesn’t have a matching property, it references its property object.
 If you define `myObject` with only propertyC, you can access propertyA because its inherits it from the prototype.